frolovilya/stm32-boot-explained/README.md

 This `Reset_Handler` is a bootloader function that can be used for many applications, from security-specific tasks to firmware auto-updating.
 Here, we'll explore the basic default implementation to understand its interaction with the MCU's memory.

-By default `Reset_Handler` method is declared in the _startup_stm32f436xx.s_ ASM file provided by STM23CubeMX.
+By default `Reset_Handler` method is defined in the _startup_stm32f436xx.s_ ASM file provided by STM23CubeMX.
 Actual [bootloader.c](./src/bootloader.c) implementation in this project is written in C for clarity.

 Note that variables defined in the linker script can be accessed in C code:
 ```c